How to see anticrepuscular rays | EarthSky.org

 Anticrepuscular rays are not rare but they must be sought carefully.
 When ordinary crepuscular rays are visible, turn around and search for their opposite numbers.

-See photo of crepuscular rays extending across the entire sky, at Les Cowley’s website
+See photo of crepuscular rays extending across the entire sky at Les Cowley’s website

-Bottom line: If you want to see anticrepuscular rays – columns of sunlight, often with dark shadowed areas in between the columns – look carefully opposite the direction of the sun.
+Bottom line: If you want to see anticrepuscular rays, look carefully opposite the direction of the sun.
 They are most often seen at sunrise or sunset.